RunestoneInteractive/RunestoneComponents/runestone/parsons/README.md

 #Parsons problem

-The Parson's problem allows for giving students simple programming problems where the code is already there but not indented or in the correct order.
+The parsons problem allows for giving students simple programming problems where the code is already there but not indented or in the correct order.
 They drag-and-drop lines of code into the proper order.

 Each line of code is delimited by `---` and the indentation of the line is the same as the indentation of that line in the markup.